A Good Man - Cover

 “I’ve been thinking about what you said.”

-She rolled her eyes, annoyed that I didn’t instantly know what she was talking about.
-“About deciding not to sell the company without listening to Mr Williams’ advice.
-I mean, you’re right, Daddy hired him to advise on running the place, so he must be worth listening to at least, otherwise, why would Daddy have paid him?
-I know now that they were friends and everything, but you don’t pay someone for nothing just because you’re friends with them, do you?”
+She rolled her eyes, clearly annoyed that I didn’t instantly know what she was talking about.
+“About deciding not to sell the company without at least listening to what Mr Williams has to say.
+I mean, you’re right, Daddy hired him to advise on running the place, so he must be worth listening to.
+Why would Daddy have paid him if he weren’t?
+I know now that they were friends and everything, but you don’t pay someone for nothing just because you’re friends with them, do you?
+Daddy must have trusted him.
+The same way he trusted Mr Brown.”

 “Where?”